New Zealand art: Creation of a distinct Pākehā New Zealand art

 Beginning in the 1930s, many Pākehā (New Zealanders not of Māori origin, usually of European ancestry) attempted to create a distinctive New Zealand style of art.
 Many, such as Rita Angus, continued to work on landscapes, with attempts made to depict New Zealand's harsh light.
 Others appropriate Māori artistic styles; for example Gordon Walters created many paintings and prints based on the koru.
 New Zealand's most highly regarded 20th-century artist was Colin McCahon, who attempted to use international styles such as cubism in New Zealand contexts.
 His paintings depicted such things as the Angel Gabriel in the New Zealand countryside.
 Later works such as the Urewera triptych engaged with the contemporary Māori protest movement.

 Māori cultural renaissance

 From the early 20th century, politician Āpirana Ngata fostered a renewal of traditional Māori art forms, for example establishing a school of Māori arts in Rotorua, the New Zealand Māori Arts and Crafts Institute.

+From the 1960s

+There was a rise of conceptual art through this period which spread into several independent strands flourishing - performance art, participatory art /community art, body art, Media and Video art, culture jamming, street art, environmental and intervention art.
+Notable artists included Jim Allen, Billy Apple, Phil Dadson, Pauline Rhodes, Nick Spill, B'art homme, Eva Yuen, Ian Hunter, Terrence Handscombe, Stuart Porter, Peter Roche, Bruce Barber, Andrew Drummond and Darcy Lange.
+Collective events like F1 sculpture project and organisations like the Artist's Co-op and the uninvited storming of the 3rd Sydney Biennale with 22 New Zealand artists in 1979 displayed number eight wire, kiwi panache.

+An early 21st century iteration called Letting Space ran many programmes with large numbers of artists like Tao Wells who repurposed oft underutilized space to both challenge and inspire rethinking of the metropoli-scape.
+The 2011 Christchurch Earthquake saw the Gapfiller group reuse abandoned red zones for cultural, arts, gardens, and events.